oemof/oemof-solph/doc/oemof_solph.rst

 If existing capacity is considered for a component with investment mode enabled, the *ep_costs* still apply only to the newly built capacity.

+The investment object can be used in Flows and some components.
+See the :ref:`oemof_solph_components_label` section for detailed information of each component.

 For example if you want to find out what would be the optimal capacity of a wind power plant to decrease the costs of an existing energy system, you can define this model and add an investment source.